-In September 2003, the State electorate approved a constitutional amendment increasing the rate of annual distribution from the LGPF from the previous 4.7%, to a new base distribution of 5.0% of the LGPF's five-year average market value, beginning in Fiscal Year 2005.
+In September 2003, the State electorate approved a constitutional amendment increasing the rate of annual distribution from the LGPF from the previous 4.7 percent, to a new base distribution of 5.0 percent of the LGPF's five-year average market value, beginning in Fiscal Year 2005.
 Certain additional distributions were made to implement and maintain educational reforms as provided by law.
-An additional 0.8% was distributed in Fiscal Years 2005 through 2012, and an additional 0.5% was distributed in Fiscal Years 2013 through 2016.
-In Fiscal Year 2017 distributions returned to the base rate of 5.0% and have subsequently remained at the constitutionally established rate of 5.0%.
+An additional 0.8 percent was distributed in Fiscal Years 2005 through 2012, and an additional 0.5 percent was distributed in Fiscal Year 2017 distributions returned to the base rate of 5.0 percent and have subsequently remained at the constitutionally established rate of 5.0 percent.